What is Agile Development: Importance, Approaches and Best Practices

 • Team facilitator

 • The third role typically found in Agile teams is that of a team facilitator, a "servant leader."
 This role can be a project manager, scrum master, project team leader, coach, or facilitator.
 All Agile teams need servant leadership on the team.
+For those interested in understanding more about what makes an effective Scrum Master, it's useful to explore scrum master interview questions.
 People need time to develop their servant leadership skills in facilitation, coaching, and removing obstacles.

 Many organizations initially consult external Agile coaches when their internal coaching skills still need to be fully developed.
 External coaches have the advantage of experience but the disadvantage of weak relationships in the client organization.